Course Title: Bachelor of Arts (Honours) in Film & Broadcasting

 Film & broadcasting is about telling stories - whether fiction or factual.
-This course combines high standards of training in production skills to make programmes – dramas and documentaries for radio, television and cinema – with a solid academic education in media theory and contextual studies.
+This course combines high standards of training in production skills to make courses – dramas and documentaries for radio, television and cinema – with a solid academic education in media theory and contextual studies.

 Film and broadcasting require both passion and discipline.
 The best films, documentaries and radio features come from students who are interested in the wider world, who have an awareness of current affairs and the socio-political forces that shape society.
 Potential students should be curious and open, displaying an eagerness to learn and to understand people, systems of all kinds and their historical contexts.